 - There was too much of a hard sell to upgrade services.
 I felt like I was at a car dealership versus a spa.

 - My daughter ended up with a bad skin reaction.
-Painful red blotches appeared thirty minutes after leaving the place.
+Painful red blotches appeared 30 minutes after leaving the place.

 - The employees seemed well trained and knowledgeable during treatments.